taosdata/taoskeeper/README.md

 Here is an example to show how to build this tool in docker:

-Before building, you should configure `./config/taoskeeper.toml`.
+Before building, you should configure `./config/taoskeeper.toml` with proper parameters and edit Dockerfile.
+Take following as example.

 ```dockerfile
 FROM golang:1.17.2 as builder